andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

+* Ability to print stats
+  * Requested Bytes Allocated (total of n for every alloc minus n for every free)
+  * Resident Bytes (pagesize * number of pages mmapped for slots)
+  * Overhead Bytes (how much memory the allocator state is using)
 * Validation fuzz testing
   - vary the size and alignment of allocations
   - vary the number of and kind of operations in between allocations and corresponding frees
   - vary whether or not the backing allocator succeeds
   - how much memory capacity it goes up to
-* Make allocations favor iterating forward over slots.
-Favor using new slots in the same memory page over reusing freed slots.
-  - Note that we tested sequential mmap/munmap on Linux and it picked the same memory address every time.
+* For small objects, instead of unmapping memory, keep the memory mapped but give the resident memory back.
+* For small objects, do not re-use slots.
+Allocate new pages instead.
+* When allocating new pages for small objects, if virtual address space is exhausted, fall back to using the oldest freed memory, whether that be unused pages, or freed slots.
+* When falling back to old unused pages, if we get an error from the OS from reactivating the page, then fall back to a freed slot.
+* For large objects, instead of unmapping memory, keep the memory mapped but give the resident memory back.
+    - What if all the address space is used?
+A plan for unmapping at some point.
 * Implement handling of multiple threads.
 * On invalid free, print nearest allocation/deallocation stack trace
 * Do the memory protection for bucket metadata too
 * Catch the error when wrong size or wrong alignment is given to free or realloc/shrink.
-* Ability to print stats
-  * Requested Bytes Allocated (total of n for every alloc minus n for every free)
-  * Resident Bytes (pagesize * number of pages mmapped for slots)
-  * Overhead Bytes (how much memory the allocator state is using)
 * Performance benchmarking
   * Do we need meta-buckets?
 * Iterate over usize instead of u8 for used bits